What sound is cuter than the jingling sound of your kitty's collar as she trots into the room to give you some love?

 A two-for-one deal from the company Blueberry Pet, these multi-colored breakaway collars are adjustable for kitties with 9-13 inch circumference necks.
 The material is primarily made with high density polyester that is comfortable and durable.

-- Pros:: many adorable and bright designs to choose from, good price for two, users enjoy that the collar doesn't become “frizzy” even after several months of wear
+- Many adorable and bright designs to choose from, good price for two, users enjoy that the collar doesn't become “frizzy” even after several months of wear

-- Cons:: some users found the breakaway feature to be too effective so that the collars came off too easily, may be too big for smaller felines
+- Some users found the breakaway feature to be too effective so that the collars came off too easily, may be too big for smaller felines

 4. Pettsie Cat Collar Breakaway with Bow Tie